almaskhanwazir/react-nextjs-chatbot-ai-chatgpt-gimini/README.md

 - Node.js (v16 or later)
 - npm or yarn
-- OpenAI API key (or replace with your own chatbot service)
+- GIMINI API key (or replace with your own chatbot service)

 ### Setup